-According to the 2013 study “The Next Generation of American Giving,” this generation represents 20 percent of total giving in the U.S. Compared to Millennials, more established Gen X donors are likelier to make a monetary gift to support a cause.
+Generation X represents about 20 percent of the U.S. population, and almost 50 percent of them are enrolled in a monthly giving program.
+Compared to Millennials, more established Gen X donors are likelier to make a monetary gift to support a cause.
 They also give more frequently than other age groups.

-This tech-savvy generation values donating and connecting with nonprofits online, especially through mobile devices.
-According to the 2013 study, nearly half (47 percent) of Gen X donors indicated they would consider donating through their mobile device.
-Social media is also an important engagement channel, with 47 percent of Gen X respondents following a nonprofit on social media.
+This generation values donating and connecting with nonprofits online, especially through mobile devices and social media.
+Around 59 percent of Generation X is inspired to donate to charity by a message or image they saw on social media.
 It’s up to your nonprofit to establish relationships with these donors, build trust, and give them opportunities to act on behalf of your cause.